burtmonroe/SoDA501/Exercises/Exercise3-2018/README.md

 The exercise asks you to extract the data on votes cast by precinct in statewide elections, and process them into a new table with precinct level data on total votes, Democratic share of two-party vote, and ballot rolloff from presidential votes to votes in other statewide races.

-The exercise asks you to extract the data on votes cast by precinct in statewide elections, and process them into a new table with precinct level data on total votes, Democratic share of two-party vote, and ballot rolloff from presidential votes to votes in other statewide races.

 There are three alternative solutions provided:

 1. [R - tidyverse (dplyr)](https://burtmonroe.github.io/SoDA501/Exercises/Exercise3-2018/TidyverseSolution/)